The most important R of all.

 That was my life in Singapore.
 I was a shopaholic, a hoarder, and a collector.
 I accumulated so much stuff over the years, I had to turn one of my bedrooms into a walk-in wardrobe.
 Sounds like every girls’ dream to have a walk-in wardrobe filled with all your favorite things.
 Not quite.
 I often caught myself staring at this vast collection of stuff thinking ‘I have nothing to wear.’

-My 5 year retail operation folded in end of August 2013.
-Same period my grandma deteriorated and passed away which made me appreciate and value life over anything else.
+My 5 year retail operation folded at the end of August 2013.
+Same period my grandma deteriorated and passed away, which made me appreciate and value life over anything else.
 I was left with 7 dollars in my bank account, all the time in the world, and a lot of stuff.
 I was lost.
 Not knowing what to do next since all my life, I thought I was meant to do what I did, which is Fashion and Design.
 I remember squatting down in my walk-in-wardrobe, staring at my years of fashion collections thinking: So what?

 Sold most of my stuff on the Carousell app and at various flea markets.
 Passed on clothes to my family and friends and finally, donated the rest to the Salvation Army.
-I felt light immediately when my wardrobe room is cleared.
+I felt light immediately when my wardrobe room was cleared.
 Mission impossible accomplished.
 Even the room lit up!

 My story didn’t end there.
 It’s not happily ever after.

 When I arrived in Malaysia, the 1:3 currency exchange rate got me excited about shopping again.
 Everything is divided by 3!
 It didn’t help that my work required me to go into shops to do market research on styles and price points.
-I often ended up buying something because ‘It’s 70% off!’, ‘It’s a clearance sale!’, ‘New life, new wardrobe!’ that’s how I convinced myself to buy and shop again.
+I often ended up buying something because ‘It’s 70% off!’, ‘It’s a clearance sale!’, ‘New life, new wardrobe!’
+That’s how I convinced myself to buy and shop again.

 End 2017, I chanced upon the ‘Zero Waste Malaysia’ FB group.
 It opened my eyes to the world of Rs other than Recycling.
 After reading the posts and comments from their members, I learned so much more about sustainable low waste living, using the 5Rs principles: Refuse, Reduce, Reuse, Recycle, and Rot.
 I always thought Recycling is how consumers closed the loop.
 Far from it!
 Recycling is a myth!
-Malaysia became one of the dumping ground for these so called ‘recyclable’ waste after China banned all imports of foreign trash in 2018.
+Malaysia became one of the dumping grounds for these so-called ‘recyclable’ waste after China banned all imports of foreign trash in 2018.